Solid State Drive Deployment

 Applies To: Windows 8, Windows 8.1, Windows Server 2008 R2, Windows Server 2012, Windows Server 2012 R2

-When Windows® 8 runs on a solid-state drive (SSD), the SSD must meet minimum size requirements for the hard drive, RAM, application resource usage, and data storage.
+When Windows runs on a solid-state drive (SSD), the SSD must meet minimum size requirements for the hard drive, RAM, application resource usage, and data storage.

-Some of the primary reasons for the increase over time in the Windows 8 memory footprint include the following:
+Some of the primary reasons for the increase over time in the memory footprint include the following:

 Servicing.
 Hard disk space must be reserved for software patches to the operating system and for service pack releases.

 System Restore Points.
-Windows 8 automatically generates restore points.
+Windows 8.1 and Windows 8 automatically generate restore points.
 The amount of space that is required by default is relative to the size of the hard drive.
 For more information about restore points, see the Restore Points topic on MSDN.